hemmecke/fricas-obsolete/src/doc/sphinx/source/install.rst

   $HOME/fricas/configure --with-lisp=sbcl && make && make install

-Alternatively, if you use gcl you can just put gcl sources as a subdirectory (called gcl) of fricas directory -- in this case the build process should automatically build gcl and later use the freshly build gcl.
+Alternatively, if you use gcl you can just put gcl sources as a subdirectory (called gcl) of the fricas directory -- in this case the build process should automatically build gcl and later use the freshly build gcl.

 Currently ``--with-lisp`` option accepts all supported lisp variants, namely sbcl, clisp, ecl, gcl and Clozure CL (openmcl).
-Note: the argument is just a command to invoke chosen the respective Lisp variant.
+Note: the argument is just a command to invoke the respective Lisp variant.
 Build machinery will automatically detect which Lisp is in use and adjust as needed.

 Known problems
 --------------

-- currently on when using case insensitive filesystem (typically on Mac OSX and Windows) svn version can be only build in separate directory (in-tree build will fail).
+- currently on when using case insensitive filesystem (typically on Mac OSX and Windows), the git version can be only build in a separate directory (in-tree build will fail).
 This does not affect release tarball.

 - by default sbcl 1.0.54 and newer limits memory use to 1GB, which is too small for heavy use.
 To work around this one can pass ``--dynamic-space-size`` argument during sbcl build to increase